2nd RAID Science Planning Workshop, 2024

 John Goodge – jgoodge@psi.edu

-The 1st RAID science workshop was a great success!
+The 1st RAID science workshop in 2017 was a great success!
 We thank all of those who participated and look forward to another get-together.
+A final report from the 1st RAID workshop can be found here.

 What is RAID?